chaos-polymtl/lethe/doc/source/examples/dem/bunny-drill/bunny-drill.rst

 Insertion Info
 ~~~~~~~~~~~~~~~~~~~

 An insertion plane is defined just below the bunny drill.
 The insertion plane is a useful mechanism to insert particles in a simulation in which the available volume is limited for rectangular box insertion.
 To ensure a more rapid insertion, we also give an initial velocity to the particles.
+We set ``insertion maximum offset = 0`` so that the particles inserted are all exactly on the insertion plane.

 .. code-block:: text